Betsy Z. Cohen

-Betsy Z. Cohen (born October 29, 1941) is the Co-Founder and Chairman of Cohen Circle (formerly FinTech Masala), a multi-stage investment firm that she started with son, Daniel Cohen.
+Betsy Z. Cohen (born October 29, 1941) is the Co-Founder and Chairman of Cohen Circle (formerly FinTech Masala), a multi-stage investment firm that she started with her son, Daniel Cohen.
 Since 2015, the firm has provided transformative capital to late stage fintech growth companies and makes investments across the capital structure in the fintech, technology, and impact spaces, with $5bn+ in capital raised.

 Cohen is the founder and former CEO of The Bancorp, an internet provider of financial services to non-bank fintech companies.
 From 1974 through 1999 she was founder, chairman and CEO of Jefferson Bank, an FDIC-insured financial institution headquartered in Philadelphia, Pennsylvania.

 Cohen has served on a variety of philanthropic and corporate boards, including Aetna, Inc., Asia Society, The Brookings Institution, and The Metropolitan Opera.
 She served on the Bryn Mawr College Board of Trustees for 29 years and remains one of the Emeriti trustees.
 She is an Honorary Trustee of the Metropolitan Museum of Art.